 L&I’s decentralized scheduling relying on dozens of language agencies and a couple hundred interpreters who bill L&I directly doesn’t track requests or fill rates resulting in injured workers not receiving the necessary treatment.
 Read here the US Department of Justice investigation and the agreement reached.

 L&I’s Interpreter Services has long been plagued by fraud and misconduct.
 A 2011 report by the State Auditor found numerous billing problems.
-Some fraud cases have been reported in the news.
+Some fraud cases have been reported in the news and continue to be uncovered.
 A 2012 public disclosure request —953 pages long— showed numerous instances of the following:

 - Cancelling or rescheduling patients’ appointments to benefit the interpreter’s schedule